GitHub Tutorial

 refers to the remote counterpart of the project, andmain

-is the branch name.
+is the remote branch name.
 This is common when you are the only contributor to your project, and you want to directly edit the default branch of your project with changes.

 - Where git push initiates the push,